List of awards and nominations received by Kate Winslet

+She is the tenth-youngest Best Actress nominee for her role in Titanic (1997), receiving the nomination at the age of 22.
 Winslet is the only actress to receive two Academy Award nominations as the younger versions of the characters played by fellow nominees Gloria Stuart, as Rose DeWitt Bukater, in Titanic, and Judi Dench, as Iris Murdoch, in Iris.
 She is only the second actress, after Sigourney Weaver, to win a Golden Globe for Best Actress (Drama) (for Revolutionary Road) and a Golden Globe for Best Supporting Actress (for The Reader) in the same year.